 I am a freelance illustrator and designer living in Madison, Wisconsin.

 I love to draw so I practice all the time.
 I am a prolific illustrator and graphic designer.
-I want to be one of those people who can draw anything.
-I have piles of sketchbooks filled with illustrations, characters, vignettes, drawings, paintings, doodles and ideas.
+I have shelves of sketchbooks filled with illustrations, characters, vignettes, drawings, paintings, doodles and ideas.
 I love to create nature illustrations, animal art, surface pattern collections, maps and hand lettering.
 I am currently illustrating a series of children’s picture books for an author I met at a women’s networking event.

 I have a degree in graphic design and illustration, a bachelor’s degree in journalism and a degree as a paralegal.

 My heroes are Beatrix Potter, English writer, illustrator, natural scientist and conservationist, best known for her children’s books featuring animals, such as those in The Tale of Peter Rabbit.

 I also admire Oliver Jeffers, illustrator/author and picture book maker, best known for How to Catch a Star, The Day the Crayons Quit and Here We Are.

 And, I admire Jim Brandenburg, National Geographic nature photographer and environmentalist, best known for his studies of wolf packs in the Northwoods of Minnesota.